kubeflow/website/content/en/docs/components/pipelines/v2/introduction.md

 1. [Author a pipeline][author-a-pipeline] with one or more components using the **Python KFP SDK**'s domain-specific language (DSL).
 You may wish to [author your own components][components] or use prebuilt components provided by other authors.
 2. [Compile the pipeline][compile-a-pipeline] to YAML using the **KFP SDK's DSL compiler**.
 3. Submit the pipeline to run on the **KFP backend**, which orchestrates the Kubernetes Pod creation and data passing required to execute your workflow.
-4. View your runs, experiments, and machine learning artifacts on the **KFP Dashboard**.
+4. View your runs, [enter my fix here] experiments, and machine learning artifacts on the **KFP Dashboard**.

 ## Next steps